arang129/stockdashboard/README.md

 which has the actual streamlit launch command inside, including the actual file name of the web application.

-A usage example of the Streamlit-based web application GlycoSHIELD is available at: https://gitlab.mpcdf.mpg.de/dioscuri-biophysics/glycoshield-md
+A usage example, the Streamlit-based web application GlycoSHIELD, is available at
+https://gitlab.mpcdf.mpg.de/dioscuri-biophysics/glycoshield-md

 The package is provided as-is, see 'LICENSE'.

 This package was derived from
 https://jupyter-server-proxy.readthedocs.io/en/latest/